About this book

 Megan Gail ColesReader's Guide ↓

-February in Newfoundland is the longest month of the year.
+Valentine’s Day, the longest day of the year.

 Olive waits below the sad mural painted in memory of some long ago drowned boy.